Logan Mailloux’s next game is against the Rocket - Dose.ca

 – Anthony Marcotte (@anthonymarcotte) November 9, 2025

 But let's be frank: if Mailloux was sold to Springfield, it wasn't because of a development strategy.
 It's because his start to the season in St. Louis was so difficult.
-In nine games with the Blues, the young defenseman failed to pick up a single point and posted a differential of -12.
+In nine games with the Blues, the young defenseman failed to pick up a single point and posted a minus-12 rating.
 Not ideal for a player who hoped to establish himself full-time in the NHL as an offensive defenseman.

 His game lacked confidence, and the Blues' staff felt that a stint in the AHL might allow him to catch his breath.
 In Springfield, he'll find a more prominent role, regular ice time and, above all, a chance to rebuild his confidence with the puck.